The Best Time of Day to Take 11 Common Supplements

 Probiotics are good bacteria that, when present in adequate amounts in the gut, may confer health benefits, says Tsippora Shainhouse, MD, FAAD, a board-certified dermatologist in Beverly Hills and clinical instructor at the University of Southern California.
 “Some benefits of probiotics are that they may be able to help prevent and even treat some infections and illnesses and promote healthy digestion and perhaps, a healthy immune system,” she explains.
-There are a dizzying number of types of pribiotics available, and the best way to take them will vary, depending on the species.
+There are a dizzying number of types of probiotics available, and the best way to take them will vary, depending on the species.
 Remember, these are live microorganisms; always follow the instructions on the label for how to store probiotics and when to take them.
 “Some are best taken with food and some without food,” Weinandy says.
 “It depends on the probiotic(s) and the way it is encapsulated.”
 Get your facts straight about probiotics and learn about the best probiotic for women.

 Collagen supplements: Not in the a.m.

 People often take these supplements in hopes of replenishing their collagen—the springy protein that helps skin retain its elasticity, giving it a youthful, dewy look.
 “Follow the product label since some forms of collagen have reduced effectiveness when taken with certain beverages such as acidic beverages like orange juice specifically,” Weinandy says.
 So if you drink acidic beverages in the morning it’s best to take your collagen in the evening.
-(Check out the 12 foods that can naturally build collagen.
+(Check out the 12 foods that can naturally build collagen.)

 - Liz Weinandy, RD, registered dietitian at The Ohio State University Wexner Medical Center in Columbus